 The worksheets and exercises in The Shyness and Social Anxiety Workbook for Teens will help you learn to handle awkward social situations with grace and confidence, so you can make real connections with people you want to get to know.

-Based on proven-effective cognitive behavioral therapy (CBT), the skills you learn will also help you speak up for yourself when you need to and stop dreading class projects that put you on the spot.
+Based on effective cognitive behavioral therapy (CBT), the skills you learn will also help you speak up for yourself when you need to and stop dreading class projects that put you on the spot.

 Actually, there’s no aspect of your life that this workbook won’t help.
 So why let shyness rule your life one day longer?
 Let this workbook guide the way to a more confident, outgoing you.